destrofer/xmemcached/README.md

 Issues
 ======

-There is a known issue when if attacker can have a direct connection to the service and the service is a part of a chain.
+There is a known issue when attacker can have a direct connection to the service while the service is a part of a chain.
 Attacker may issue a flushing command that would go in an infinite loop in the server chain as such rending the service useless.
 To prevent that you should configure the service to accept only local connections and connections from the previous server in the server chain.